 Building on their experience in a well-supported environment

+All schools must sign a partnership agreement that details the support they are required to provide.
 If you think that employing a Scholar to complete their ITT could benefit your school, then the school must be able to offer:

-- employment on the unqualified teacher salary scale and fund their post.
+- Employment on the unqualified teacher salary scale and fund their post.

-- an appropriately reduced timetable (particularly for the first half-term) that may scale up over time, rising to a maximum of 80% timetable by the end of term 3.
+- An appropriately reduced timetable (particularly for the first half-term) that may scale up over time, rising to a maximum of 80% timetable by the end of term 3.

-- arrange cover for 20 days so that Scholars can experience teaching in a contrasting school environment (ITT requirement).
+- Arrange cover for 20 days so that Scholars can experience teaching in a contrasting school environment (ITT requirement).

-- support Scholars in their completion of Master’s module activities.
+- Support Scholars in their completion of Master’s module activities.